-Trump, Pence to attend Mnuchin's wedding
+Trump, Pence attend Mnuchin's wedding

+- The wedding, which was attended by about 300 guests, was "elegant," a source said

-(CNN)President Donald Trump and Vice President Mike Pence will be among the throng of Washington power players attending Treasury Secretary Steve Mnuchin's wedding to Scottish actress Louise Linton on Saturday evening.
+(CNN)President Donald Trump and Vice President Mike Pence were among the throng of Washington power players attending Treasury Secretary Steve Mnuchin's wedding to Scottish actress Louise Linton on Saturday evening.

+But Pence didn't just attend -- he officiated, a source told CNN.

-The nuptials are reportedly taking place at the historic Andrew W. Mellon Auditorium in Washington, DC.
-Trump son-in-law Jared Kushner and first daughter Ivanka Trump, both of whom are advisers to the President, are expected to attend along with several Cabinet members, according to a source.
+The nuptials took place at the historic Andrew W. Mellon Auditorium in Washington, DC.
+The bride wore a white gown with a lace top and full skirt and a diamond tiara; the groom, black tails and white bow tie.
+The first lady, meanwhile, donned a flowing pale pink evening gown and the President, a classic black tuxedo, the source said.

-The event is being handled by wedding planner Lauryn Prattes, and the flowers are being arranged by Amaryllis, a company known for its dreamy floral designs.

 Mnuchin and Linton will shortly move into their renovated Massachusetts Avenue Heights mansion, which the secretary reportedly purchased for more than $12 million.